ametis70/dotmix/README.md

 ## Formats

-For the time being, dttr supports [TOML](https://toml.io/en/) as its configuration file format and [moustache](https://mustache.github.io/) as its templating system.
+For the time being, dotmix supports [TOML](https://toml.io/en/) as its configuration file format and [moustache](https://mustache.github.io/) as its templating system.

 ## Configuration